wearede/DevCeption/README.md

 ## Back Up Your Work

 **Warnning:** Running `vagrant up` or `vagrant provision` will overwrite project files inside your DevCeption box with the ones on your host.
-So don't forget to periodically bring back / backup changes to your host machine.
+So don't forget to periodically bring back / backup changes to your host machine, especially if you decide to do `vagrant destroy` ;)

 Run these commands on your host: